Utilities AI Future Workforce

 - Renewable energy integration benefits from AI-enabled forecasts of energy generation and consumption.

-- Customer service operations can be improved using AI-driven chatbots for real-time support.
+- Customer service operations can improve significantly using AI-driven chatbots for real-time support.

 - AI technologies optimize supply chain management, reducing costs and improving delivery times.